keithalewis/math/um1.md

 \newcommand{\Cov}{\operatorname{Cov}}

-This note assumes you are familiar with measure theory and stochastic processes, but are not necesarily an expert.
+This note assumes you are familiar with measure theory and stochastic processes, but are not necessarily an expert.
 We provide a mathematically rigorous model for any set of instruments that can be used to value, hedge, and understand how poorly risk-neutral pricing can be used for managing risk.
 It does not provide a solution, only an initial